mnemnion/imp/Forge/markdown/Forge/handlers.md

 i-handles respond to `events`, which have variable stack effect.
 Predictable, in that the flag planted at the top implies an exact number of cells below.
 The `event->i-handle` contract has a large surface area in the interest of speed.
 A default event always has one cell below it, and it is always a 'string' type subject.

-i-handles are called by frames, but have only an `event` on the stack. `this-frame` is set by the window-handler before calling i-handles. we'll probably have a special kind of handler for files, sockets, ports etc. since the events are fundamentally of a different kind.
+`event` codes (will be) are always negative, for the simple reason that buffers and offsets never are.

+There is one global i-handle in play at a given moment, and it is called by the window handler. `this-frame` is a global variable containing the target frame for current input.
+The word which changes `this-frame` makes the global i-handle the handle for that frame.

 i-handles leave a subject on the stack, having the total effect \ ( event -> buff off ).
+Because i-handles produce subjects, not events, they cannot be chained.
+One may write an i-handle that filters events and calls another i-handle, but this is handrolled.
+Call it an i-filter; the word fulfills the usual contract by generating and consuming an intermediate event.
+Totally kosher.

 ####t-handle

-A t-handle leaves a new subject and calls the next handle.
+A t-handle leaves a subject, presumably new, and calls the next handle.

+T-handles are optional, and are always called by chain.
+Commands may invoke them first by placing a subject on the stack.

 ####o-handle